-Click here to download the 2017-2018 City of Langley Recycling Guide.
-The Recycling Guide outlines how to sort your recycling, shows what is not accepted, and includes a collection calendar.
+Click here to download the 2021-2022 City of Langley Recycling Guide.
+The recycling guide outlines how to sort your recycling, shows what is not accepted, and includes a collection calendar.
 You can also download the Recycle BC app from Google Play or the iTunes App Store to access your collection schedule online, search for depots, and sign up for reminders.

 Use our address search tool to view your curbside recycling collection schedule and nearest Recycle BC depots.
 You can also sign up for reminders and import your schedule into your online calendar.

 For questions about collection zones, missed pick-ups, holiday schedules, or recycling containers:

 RECYCLE IT RIGHT!

 Proper sorting ensures that more of the material that is collected gets successfully recycled.
 Paper, glass and containers must be set out in separate collection bins/bags.
 Put paper in your yellow bag, containers (plastic, metal and cartons) in your blue box, and glass in your green/grey box.

 - Use the yellow bag for paper and packaging that held dry products (shoes, crackers, etc.).
 Corrugated cardboard that does not fit in this bag can be flattened, cut into pieces smaller than 30 x 30 inches (76 x 76 cm), and stacked between recycling containers.

 - Use the other blue box for non-deposit containers (plastic, aluminum, steel, etc.) and paper cups and cartons (coffee cups, cartons etc.).